tonyfischetti/assertr/README.md

 confirm
 - that the dataset contains more than 10 observations
 - that the column for 'miles per gallon' (mpg) is a positive number
+- that the column for ‘miles per gallon’ (mpg) does not contain a datum that is outside 4 standard deviations from its mean, and
 - that the am and vs columns (automatic/manual and v/straight engine, respectively) contain 0s and 1s only